First Pilot Tests of Compton Imaging and Boron Concentration Measurements in BNCT Using i-TED: Results and discussion

 The aims of the sensitivity study were the determination of the $^{10}$B uptake in various cell lines treated with BPA and the comparison between the sensitivity of the high-resolution spectrometer FIPPS versus the medium-resolution Compton imager.
 Prior to this, we had to calibrate the detection response to the absolute $^{10}$B content of the samples and assess its linearity.
 To this end, we analyzed the spectra registered with both setups during the irradiation of BPA samples with known $^{10}$B concentration and studied the correlation between the 478~keV peak count rate and the $^{10}$B mass.

 In the case of i-TED, the response of the individual detectors composing the Compton camera was individually calibrated to the $^{10}$B mass.
 To this aim, the energy spectra registered for each of irradiation were reconstructed applying the individual energy calibrations obtained from the measurement of a $^{152}$Eu sample and a temperature-dependent gain correction.
 Then, the count rate associated to the 478~keV line was determined from the excess of counts in each measurement with respect to the background counts.
 Fig.~\ref{fig:SpectraiTED} shows the deposited energy spectra of a detector of the absorber plane obtained in the irradiation of the BPA sample containing 2$\mu$g of $^{10}$B (black) compared to the measurement with no BPA content (red).
-To properly account for the underlying continuum, the 478~keV photo-peak was fitted in all the measurements to a Gaussian function and a linear background and the count rate was determined from the integral of the Gaussian fit.
+To properly account for the underlying continuum, the 478~keV photo-peak was fitted in all the measurements to a Gaussian function and a linear background and the count rate were determined from the integral of the Gaussian fit carried out within the ROOT data analysis framework.
+The uncertainty was derived from the uncertainties of the fit parameters.

 The background-subtracted count rates resulting from the analysis of the different BPA samples irradiated with thermal neutrons are displayed in Fig.~\ref{fig:iTEDB10Calibration}.
 In this figure, the correlation between the 478~keV peak count rate and the $^{10}$B content of the irradiated samples is shown for the five individual crystals and the sum of all of them.
 Despite the large gamma-ray emission yields originated in the $^{10}$B(n,$\alpha$) reaction, expected to be $\simeq$10$^{6}$ gamma-rays per second for the 500$\mu$g sample, the count rate in single i-TED detectors does not exceed 10~kHz and, thus, no dead-time effects were noticed.
 Focusing in the low mass range (see Fig.~\ref{fig:iTEDB10Calibration}), the low background conditions within the FIPPS setup and the low neutron sensitivity of i-TED have pushed the sensitivity of i-TED down to at least 600~ng of $^{10}$B.